 4. Interactive planning and communication

-In this project, cooperation is established with both companies and municipal parties, in order to obtain as much useful knowledge and experience about hybrid passive treatment solutions as possible.
-The cooperation partners can use the experience gained in the project to either optimize their water treatment by using hybrid passive treatment systems or by commercializing materials, building units or planning expertise.
+In this project, cooperation is established with both companies and municipal parties, to obtain as much useful knowledge and experience about hybrid passive treatment solutions as possible.
+The cooperation partners can use the experience gained in the project to either optimize their water treatment by using hybrid passive treatment systems or by commercializing materials, building units, or planning expertise.

 - HybArkt Project Workshop (19/02/19 - program and presentation material)